 2. Time your sale to get top dollar for your Washington home

-However, sellers can have a successful sale even outside the busiest months!
+However, these are general trends, and many sellers can have a successful sale outside of the busiest months.

-We recommend working with a top local agent who knows the area and trends in the market.
-They can help you implement a strategy that attracts the highest offers in the shortest amount of time.
+We recommend working with a top agent who knows the local market trends.
+They can help you implement a strategy to attract the highest offers in the shortest amount of time.

 3. Negotiate like a pro

 Negotiating is a delicate balance between getting as much money as you can for your home and keeping the buyer happy and interested.